Latest Center News

-The Center for Intervention Research in Schools (CIRS) is part of the Department of Psychology within the College of Arts and Sciences at Ohio University.
-The Center is dedicated to conducting cutting-edge research and providing innovative training experiences for students interested in clinical child psychology.
-Our research focuses on the evaluation of school-based interventions for youth with attention-deficit hyperactivity disorder (ADHD) and other disruptive behavior problems, the development of innovative interventions that maximize success for youth and families, and the identification of factors most associated with positive outcomes for youth, families, and schools.
-The Center is committed to providing high-quality training experiences that prepare undergraduate and graduate students to conduct interdisciplinary treatment outcome research.
+The Center for Intervention Research in Schools (CIRS) includes faculty, staff and students interested in improving our ability to help children and adolescents with emotional and behavioral problems through school-based interventions and supports.
+The CIRS team has a mission of research, training and service.
+We are dedicated to conducting cutting-edge research and providing innovative training experiences for students and professionals.
+Our current research focuses on the development and evaluation of school-based interventions for youth with attention-deficit hyperactivity disorder (ADHD) as well as other problems such as depression, conduct, anxiety and the impairments that are common for students with these difficulties (e.g., peer relations, academic problems, family distress and substance use).
+The Center is committed to providing high-quality training experiences that prepare undergraduate and graduate students to conduct interdisciplinary treatment outcome research and become effective practitioners.
 The Center is also dedicated to developing collaborative, mutually-beneficial relationships with schools and agencies that simultaneously advance scientific knowledge and address community needs.

 If you are an educator or MH professional interested in learning about or participating in our projects click here.